BMO777/deep-learning-challenge/README.md

   * At 1st a low number of neurons was used but this was quickly increased and seemed to impove the model accuracy to a consistent ~73% accuracy
   * Making sure a upside-down pyramid neuron distribution shape of neurons from most at the initial layer to least at the outer layer seemed to help as well.
   * The best activation function for the initial and hidden layers was relu and for the last or outer layer tahn and sigmoid activation seemed interchangeable.
-  * Adding droput layers seemed to increase performance slightly as they are disigned to inhibit overfitting.
+  * Adding droput layers seemed to increase performance slightly as they are designed to inhibit overfitting.
   * Also redusing the learning rate of the adam optimizer seemed to help
 ## Summary:
 ![](https://raw.githubusercontent.com/BMO777/deep-learning-challenge/master/result1.png)